shadyabhi/AutoVPN/README.md

 # AutoVPN

-Some companies (like mine) require a concatination of ldap password and OTP as password while connecting to VPNs.
+Some companies (like mine) require a concatenation of ldap password and OTP as password while connecting to VPNs.
 This is a solution to compute VPN password automatically by getting ldap password from keychain and OTP via oathtool.
 As a bonus, it also makes sure that it retries VPN connection if it fails for some reason.